psychemedia/storytelling-notes/hudden_dudden.md

 "A bushel of money for each!" said Great Claus.

 "Are you mad?" said they.
-"Do you think we have money by the bushel? "
+"Do you think we have money by the bushel?"

 "Hides! hides!" be cried again; and to all who asked him what the hides would cost he replied, "A bushel of money."